1:1 Chromebook Policy Handbook

 Chromebooks Left in Unsupervised/Unsecured Area

 Under no circumstance should a Chromebook be stored in unsupervised areas.
-Unsupervised areas include the school grounds and campus, the cafeteria, unlocked classrooms, library, dressing rooms, hallways, bathrooms, busses, in a car or any other entity that is not securely locked or in which there is not supervision.
+Unsupervised areas include the school grounds and campus, the cafeteria, unlocked classrooms, library, dressing rooms, hallways, bathrooms, busses, in a car, or any other entity that is not securely locked or in which there is no supervision.
 Unsupervised Chromebooks will be confiscated by the staff and taken to the main office.
 Disciplinary action will be taken for leaving a Chromebook in an unsupervised location.

 Repairing or Replacing Your Chromebook